 Just because you have your degrees, it certainly does not mean that you should stop studying.
 A good teacher is also an intellectual who is primarily also interested in broadening his own horizons.

 11. State that you are comfortable making use of technology:

-We presently live in an age where technology has become an indispensible part of our lives.
+We presently live in an age where technology has become an indispensable part of our lives.
 Most of us cannot even function properly without our mobile phones and laptops.
-If we have a question, we simply type our query into our smart phones and get an immediate answer.
+If we have a question, we simply type our query into our smartphones and get an immediate answer.

 12. Do a background study on the college or university:

 As mentioned above, when facing an interview you must ensure that you come prepared.
 If you appear unprepared for the interview, then automatically you will not be confident about what you are saying.
 You must ensure that you do a thorough background study of the school or institution before coming for the interview so that you are able to answer in a very specific manner.
 If your answers are rather general and vague then chances are that you will not get the job.
 Show how your skills and services are something which the school would tremendously benefit from.